1. We have audited the attached Balance Sheet of M/s. PASUPATI

 and according to the explanations given to us, the said accounts read

-together with the accompanying notes give the information required by
+together with other notes appearing in Schedule 21 give the information

-the Companies Act, 1956, in the manner so required and give a true and
+required by the Companies Act, 1956, in the manner so required and give

-fair view in conformity with the accounting principles generally
+a true and fair view in conformity with the accounting principles

 i) in the case of the Balance Sheet, of the state of affairs of the

-ii) in the case of the Profit and Loss Account, of the profit for the
+ii) in the case of the Profit and Loss Account, of the loss for the

 iii) in the case of cash flow statement, of the cash flow for the year